 The most important principles of healing and martial arts are that everything is energy and that energy seeks a balance.
 Those principles are activated by awareness, breath, intent, posture and balanced movement.
-The methods and systems that I use are based on those two principles and five activation points.
+The methods and systems that we use are based on those two principles.

 As we learn how to balance and utilize energy in its many forms, it is important that we start from a simple foundation.
-First we want to understand the concepts of energy and balance and then we want to implement those concepts for our own healing and continuing health.
+First we want to understand the concepts of energy and balance and then we want to implement those concepts for our own healing and continued health.
 Once that process is in motion, we can carry the principles of energy and balance out into the world around us.
 This is basically a two step process – first integrate the principles and then apply the principles.

 Each class and each method used in a class, will address a different part of integrating and applying the principles of energy and balance.
-Here is a brief explanation of some of the methods and systems that I teach.
+Here is a brief explanation of some of the methods and systems that we teach.

 Wild Goose 1st 64 movement Qigong form

-This is a core qigong routine that provides substantial health benefits.
+This is a core qigong routine that provides substantial "post-birth" health benefits.
 It defines structure and posture and introduces the concept of energetic alignments and qi flow through the body.
-One of two routines is typically taught, either the Wild Goose Kidney Strengthening form which addresses the Water phase, a foundational element in Classical Chinese Medicine or the WIld Goose 1st 64 form which is a foundation of the system.
+The WIld Goose 1st 64 form is the foundation of the system.

 Meditation principles are at the heart of all of the internal arts.
 For that reason, we include instruction in three basic seated meditations in the Introductory class.
 Meditation has been shown to provide a broad range of benefits including stress relief, improved immune response and greater creativity.

 Healing is our main focus and all classes cover different approaches to healing.
 In the Intro class we look at basic methods of using energy to heal in a non-invasive way.
 A student favorite, the on-the-table sessions feature hands on experience with energy healing.